 Christmas is a time for celebration and fun.
 Over the years, many Christmas songs have topped the charts.
 In this lesson we are going to look at some easy to play Christmas Songs.
 We will be looking at a combination of traditional melodies, beginner guitar arrangements, Christmas rock songs and pop melodies.

-All the songs featured in this lesson are fun to play and will certainly bring a smile to the room this Christmas.
-Some of these pieces have complex sections which require a little extra work but as with everything difficult, repeating slowly will help you get to grips.
+All the easy Christmas songs featured in this lesson are fun to play and will certainly bring a smile to the room this Christmas.
+Some of these beginner Christmas songs have complex sections which require a little extra work but as with everything difficult, repeating slowly will help you get to grips.

 We Wish You A Merry Christmas

-This fingerstyle arrangement of the Christmas sing along is perfect for anyone who is starting to get into finger style playing.
+This fingerstyle arrangement of the Merry Christmas guitar sing along, along with Jingle Bells, is perfect for anyone who is starting to get into finger style playing.
 It is based around a few simple chord shapes that most players will instantly recognise and the picking pattern does not get too complicated.
 This will work fantastically well on any guitar from a nylon string to an electric guitar.

-Fingerstyle arrangements of a song can sound much more difficult to play than they are.
-They often incorporate the melody along with elements of the accompanying chords and bass.
+Fingerstyle arrangements of easy Christmas songs can sound much more difficult to play than the Christmas songs really are.
+Christmas songs often incorporate the melody along with elements of the accompanying chords and bass.

 Last Christmas was released in 1984 by the English pop duo Wham.
-Over the years it has become a mainstay at Christmas parties and singalongs with everyone knowing the words for this one.
+Over the years the Christmas song has become a mainstay at Christmas parties and singalongs with everyone knowing the words for this one.